nothke/UnityDOTSGotchas/README.md

 ## Be careful about obsolete resources

-As DOTS are still work in progress, a lot of things in code are being changed.
-The biggest problem is that there are loads of resources and tutorials showing obsolete ways of doing things, which are just not valid anymore.
-Check [this page on Unity forums for a list of deprecated things](https://forum.unity.com/threads/api-deprecation-faq-0-0-23.636994/).
+As DOTS is still in development, it is susceptible to frequent changes.
+The biggest problem however is that there are loads of resources and tutorials online showing no longer valid ways of doing things.
+Check [this page on Unity forums for a list of some of deprecated features](https://forum.unity.com/threads/api-deprecation-faq-0-0-23.636994/).
+If you encounter any of these, you are likely looking at an old tutorial.

 ## My VS DOTS snippets